viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 ## Configure a transform camera to use the color detector

-Viam [camera](/components/camera/) components can be [physical](/components/camera/webcam/) like the one already configured on the rover, or virtual.
+Viam [camera](/components/camera/) components can be physical like the one already configured on the rover, or virtual.
-A virtual camera transforms the output from a physical camera.
+A virtual [_transform camera_](/components/camera/transform/) transforms the output from a physical camera.

 To view output from the color detector overlaid on images from a physical camera, configure a transform camera:

 1. Navigate to the **Config** tab in the Viam app and click the **Components** subtab.
-2. Click **Create Component** in the lower-left corner of the page.
+2. Click **Create component** in the lower-left corner of the page.
 3. Select `camera` as the type.
 4. Select `transform` as the model.
 5. Enter a name, for example `detectionCam`, and click **Create**.